DeepSpectrum/DeepSpectrumLite/README.md

 [![PyPI version](https://badge.fury.io/py/DeepSpectrumLite.svg)](https://badge.fury.io/py/DeepSpectrumLite)
 ![PyPI - License](https://img.shields.io/pypi/l/DeepSpectrumLite)

-**DeepSpectrumLite** is a Python toolkit to design and train light-weight Deep Neural Networks (DNNs) for classification tasks from raw audio data .
+**DeepSpectrumLite** is a Python toolkit to design and train light-weight Deep Neural Networks (DNNs) for classification tasks from raw audio data.
 The trained models run on embedded devices.

 DeepSpectrumLite features an extraction pipeline which first creates visual representations for audio data - plots of spectrograms.
-The image splots are then fed to a DNN.
+The image plots are then fed to a DNN.
 This could be a pre-trained Image Convolutional Neural Network (CNN).
 Activations of a specific layer then form the final feature vectors which are used for the final classification.

 The trained models can be easily converted to a TensorFlow Lite model.
 During the converting process, the model becomes smaller and faster optimised for inference on embedded devices.